mambrus/hixs_newlib/README.md

 |wait            | hixs_wait          |      |
 |write           | hixs_write         |      |

-*Foot-notes for the table above:*
+*Foot-notes for the table above:*<br>
-1)	Newlib does not depend on this function, but either gcc does, or it's provided for your convenience.
+1. Newlib does not depend on this function, but either gcc does, or it's provided for your convenience.
-2)	Newlib provides a stubbed and non-functional version of this function.
+2. Newlib provides a stubbed and non-functional version of this function.
 	For HIXS to be able to over-load fcntl, HAVE_FCNTL must be defined when *Newlib* is built (this is done internally when you build *Newlib* for HIXS - i.e. you don't do this yourself).
-3)	The list created by the command above will produce the name 'gettod', but the function is really called 'gettimeofday'.
+3. The list created by the command above will produce the name 'gettod', but the function is really called 'gettimeofday'.
-4)	This function is mistakenly not in the syscalls directory.
+4. This function is mistakenly not in the syscalls directory.
 Finding out that *Newlib* depends upon it can only be done by trial-and-error.
-5)	ANSI states last argument(s) are optional but *Newlib* headers has a fixed number of arguments.
+5. ANSI states last argument(s) are optional but *Newlib* headers has a fixed number of arguments.
 Always call this function according to *Newlib* definition (i.e. with all the arguments mentioned/required).